As professional individuals and astute market participants, the ability to decipher market behaviour through Intermarket…

 In volatile markets, traders need to be agile and adaptive.
 A significant part of adapting to market changes, particularly volatility, involves aligning one’s trading strategies with the market environment.

 If the market is highly volatile, for instance, traders can opt for strategies that benefit from large price swings.
-On the other hand, in a low volatility situation, traders might prefer strategies that profit from stable markets or small, incremental price movements.
+On the other hand, in a low-volatility situation, traders might prefer strategies that profit from stable markets or small, incremental price movements.

 An example of a volatility-based strategy is the Straddle Strategy, which works well in highly volatile markets.
 This strategy involves a trader placing a Buy Stop order above the market price and a Sell Stop order below the market price.
-Thus, they can profit whichever direction the market moves.
+Thus, they can profit in whichever direction the market moves.